pranaysahith/terraform-azure-setup/README.md

         }

     Create security rules and assign to security group.
 Here to allows ssh, source and destination port 22 must be allowed.
-    Source and destination address prefix can be set to "0.0.0.0" to allow from all address i.e. public internet.
-    The security rules will be evaluated as per the priority of the rules.

         resource "azurerm_network_security_rule" "srule" {
           access = "allow"
           direction = "Inbound"